-This non-RAID disk array supports any number of drives between one and six.
-The operating system is placed on the disk drive in location 0.
+This non-RAID disk array supports any number of drives between one and eight.
+The operating system is placed on the disk drive in location 0 (system disk).
 All other drives are data drives.

-• RAID0
+RAID0

-Disk striping without parity, supports any number of drives between two and six.
-Note that all drives must be the same type.
+Disk striping without parity, supports any number of drives between two and eight.
+Note that all drives must be the same type, speed and capacity.
 The operating system will be striped across all drives in the system.
 This configuration is not recommended.